 “The commercialization of 5G phones will accelerate in 2020,” Zimmermann said.
 “5G phones costing under $300 have been announced, so sales growth of 5G phones is expected to exceed that of 4G phones over twelve months.”

-A variety of 5G Android phones have already been released or announced, including the LG V50 ThinQ 5G, the , and the .
+A variety of 5G Android phones have already been released or announced, including the Samsung Galaxy Note 10 5G, the Samsung Galaxy S10 5G, the LG V50 ThinQ 5G, the Motorola Moto Z4 with 5G Moto Mod, and the Moto Z3 with 5G Moto Mod.
 Rumors have been flying that Apple will add 5G to one or more of its 2020 iPhone models.
-But we likely won't know for sure until the next iPhone event occurs later this year., the , the
+But we likely won’t know for sure until the next iPhone event occurs later this year.

 Worldwide smartphone sales